 Dark-pool operator eBX LLC agreed to pay an $800,000 penalty to settle charges that it failed to protect customers’ confidential trading information, the U.S. Securities and Exchange Commission said.

 The payment also settles allegations that eBX, which operates the Level ATS dark pool, failed to tell subscribers that it allowed a technology firm to use data about unexecuted orders, the SEC said yesterday in a statement.
-The outside company was identified as Lava Trading, a unit of Citigroup Inc. (C), in a letter from Level ATS to clients that was obtained by Bloomberg.
+The outside company was identified as Lava Trading, a unit of Citigroup Inc. (C:US), in a letter from Level ATS to clients that was obtained by Bloomberg.

 One of the key features of dark pools is that they don’t identify the firms that buy and sell on their systems and give out no information about their orders.
 The platforms are designed to eliminate the market impact of trading requests by keeping them out of public view until the moment a transaction is completed.